-- Call Waiting List Officer on 03 9231 2272 to confirm your appointment. - Arrange for a friend or relative to accompany you home by car or taxi after your procedure and they must stay with you overnight. - Please cease the following medications, if you are taking them: iron tablets and drugs to stop diarrhoea. - insulin, you must discuss this with your GP.
+- ..
+Call Waiting List Officer on 03 9231 2272 to confirm your appointment. - Arrange for a friend or relative to accompany you home by car or taxi after your procedure and they must stay with you overnight. - Please cease the following medications, if you are taking them: iron tablets and drugs to stop diarrhoea. - If you have diabetes and take any tablets or insulin, you must discuss this with your GP.